visnowden/new/README.md

 # new
-Great repository names are short and memorable.
+Great repository names are short and memorable!